 In this study, we will explore the mechanisms behind heavy precipitation in the northwest subcontinent.
-We will develop a catalogue of such events using gauge-based data, using it to probe the relationship with local synopticscale circulations, and local as well as more distant forcings.
-We will also look at the sources of moisture through analysis of local moisture-flux fields and parcel-tracking.
+We will develop a catalog of such events using gauge-based data, using it to probe the relationship with local synopticscale circulations, and local as well as more distant forcings.
+We will also look at the sources of moisture through analysis of local moisture-flux fields and parcel tracking.

-We start with an overview of the data sources (Sec.
-2a), before outlining the methods of selection for the domain (Sec.
-2b1), identifying extreme precipitation events (Sec.
-2b2) and Lagrangian parcel tracking (Sec.
-2b3).
-Then, in Sec.
-3, we look at the effect of the large scale circulation (Sec.
-3a), the effect of local synoptic systems (Sec.
-3b).
-Finally, we investigate the source of the moisture involved through Eulerian and Lagrangian analysis (Sec.
-4), then concluding in Sec.
-5.
+We start with an overview of the data sources (section 2a), before outlining the methods of selection for the domain [section 2b(1)], identifying extreme precipitation events [section 2b(2)] and Lagrangian parcel tracking [section 2b(3)].
+Then, we look at the effects of the large-scale circulation (section 3a) and of local synoptic systems (section 3b).
+Finally, we investigate the source of the moisture involved through Eulerian and Lagrangian analyses (section 4), then concluding in section 5.